spierala/mini-rx-store/README.md

 * Reducer
 * Memoized Selectors
 * Effects

+The API of MiniRX is very similar to NgRX.
+If you realize to need the full blown state management solution of [NgRX](https://ngrx.io/guide/store) then a refactor from to NgRX would be very easy.

 ### Usage (in Angular)
 Create a feature store (with registering the reducer function and optional effects):